 You can also create ‘negative personas’, describing the type of customers you don’t want.
 For example, you might get a lot of people joining your email list to receive your latest insights.
 But you don’t want to spend time or money marketing to students who only use it for research, because they’ll never buy from you.
 This would be a negative persona.

 How many customer personas do I need?

-I suggest having no more than four or five different personas, but in a way it’s not so much the number that matters, but that you’ve covered all your main user types.
-If you’ve only got two or three main user types, don’t pad it out for the sake of it.
+I suggest having no more than four or five different personas, but in a way it’s not so much the number that matters, but that you’ve covered all your main customer types.
+If you’ve only got two or three main customer types, don’t pad it out for the sake of it.

-Example: User types for growing Architects aiming to develop more business in the housing and education sectors:
+Example customer personas for architects aiming to develop more business in the housing and education sectors: